J3ldo/J3ldo/README.md

 [Sus-Bot](https://discordbotlist.com/bots/sus-bot) One of my biggest projects.
 Sus bot is a bot for discord thats closed source and in 34 server atm
 [Vbspython](https://github.com/J3ldo/vbspython) A python module to interact with vbscript (Only works for windows operating systems)
 [Wifi password scraper](https://github.com/J3ldo/Wifi-Password-Scraper) Scrapes all registerd passwords of a device with windows on it
 [Video downloader](https://github.com/J3ldo/VideoDownloader) Will download youtube videos fast and for free!
+[Prime Numbers](https://github.com/J3ldo/PrimeNumbers) A program that finds an amount of prime numbers given.
+Will format into a list and give the output.
+Also has a list of 100,000 prime numbers

 ## HTML/PHP
 [Share files locally](https://github.com/J3ldo/Share-Files-Locally) Want to share files but you aren't able to?
 Host this on any network to share and upload files between devices